Welcome to part 10 of a 10 part series:

 - A tendency to twist any evidence or information presented to suit your argument and to see it as supportive of your argument Evolution Proves God’s Existence – William Lane Craig

-The bottom line: If you’re arguing or reasoning strategically towards a preferred conclusion, or if you’re only interested in the evidence and information that supports your beliefs or your argument, then you’re motivated reasoning.
+The bottom line: If you’re arguing or reasoning strategically towards a preferred conclusion with a goal in mind, or if you’re only interested in the evidence and information that supports your beliefs or your argument, then you’re motivated reasoning.

 “The moment we want to believe something, we suddenly see all the arguments for it, and become blind to the arguments against it.” – George Bernard Shaw